telecom-se/hpp/lab1/README.md

 ## Read Walks using linked list

 In this part we will be interested in traversing a linked list in a sequential manner for varying cell size in bytes.
-We will study the impact of traversing a linkedlist that lies in a contiguous memory space with respect to a a linkedlist that lies in a noncontiguous space.
+We will study the impact of traversing a linkedlist that lies in a noncontiguous space.
 Remember that traversing a linkedlist is not prefetched by current CPUs -- although you can see [some proposal in the academic literature](Dependence Based Prefetching for Linked Data Structures).

 ### LinkedList in a non-contiguous space